 The Irvine Historical Society, housed in the former cooking wing of the ranch’s cattle and sheep camp, preserves the history of the Irvine Ranch and offers tours of Old Town.
 Reminders of the ranch are also found on a visit to the Katie Wheeler public library, which is located in a building designed to resemble the former Irvine house which burned down in the 1960s.
 It sits in Irvine Ranch Historic Park which contains 24 original ranch structures that will be restored.

-Amtrak provides ticketing, but not baggage services, at the Irvine station, which is served by an average 24 daily trains.
-The Pacific Surfliner is primarily financed and operated in partnership with the California Department of Transportation.
+Amtrak provides ticketing, but not baggage services, at the Irvine station.
+The Pacific Surfliner service is primarily financed through funds made available by the State of California, Department of Transportation, and is managed by the LOSSAN Joint Powers Authority.